ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 %time [x**2 for x in range(7777777)]
 ~~~

 It reports the so-called wall clock time, i.e. the elapsed actual time, but also the user CPU time.
 The single `%` symbol means that `%time` is applied to single cell.
-To apply magic commands to a whole cell, we use `%%`
+To apply magic commands to an entire cell, we use `%%`

 ~~~
 %%time